EdwhakKB/FNF-Modcharting-Tools/README.md

 override public function create()
 {
+	//Add this before function create() (For Psych 0.7.1+) var backupGpu:Bool;

+	//Add this before generateSong(); (For Psych 0.7.1+) backupGpu = ClientPrefs.data.cacheOnGPU;
+	ClientPrefs.data.cacheOnGPU = false;

 	//Add this before camfollow stuff and after strumLineNotes and notes have been made playfieldRenderer = new PlayfieldRenderer(strumLineNotes, notes, this);
 	playfieldRenderer.cameras = [camHUD];
 	add(playfieldRenderer);
 	add(grpNoteSplashes); /*place splashes in front (add this if the engine has splashes).
 	If you have added this: remove(or something) the add(grpNoteSplashes); which is by default below the add(strumLineNotes);*/

 	//if you use PSYCH 0.6.3 use this code ModchartFuncs.loadLuaFunctions(); //add this if you want lua functions in scripts
 	//being used in psych engine as an example

 callOnLuas('onCreatePost', []);